iconindicators/appindicators/README.md

     deactivate
 ```

-Alternatively to running in a terminal, edit `$HOME/.local/share/applications/indicatortest.py.desktop` such that `Terminal=false` is changed to `Terminal=true`.
+Alternatively to running in a terminal, edit `$HOME/.local/share/applications/indicatortest.py.desktop` and modify `Terminal=false` to `Terminal=true`.
 Run the indicator as normal from the applications menu and a terminal window should display.
 If the terminal window does not display, refresh the `.desktop` by renaming to a bogus name and then rename back, or log out/in.

 ## Run an Indicator (Within the Development Environment)

 To run the indicator from an Integrated Development Environment (IDE) such as `Eclipse`, the IDE should take care of all paths et cetera.

-To run the indicator from a terminal, ensuring you are in the directory at the root of the project:
+To run the indicator from a terminal, ensure you are in the directory at the root of the project and:

 ```
     PYTHONPATH="indicatorbase/src/indicatorbase" python3 indicatortest/src/indicatortest/indicatortest.py